kristianmandrup/cantango/wiki/ability/initialize.markdown

-The CanTango::Ability is initialized with a candidate and an options hash.
+The **CanTango::Ability** is initialized with a candidate and an options hash.

 ## Candidate

-The candidate... subject, user, active user - masquerading, ...
+The candidate is any object that can have roles and/or role groups behavior attached.
+A candidate is usually either user and in some cases might be a user account.

 ## Options hash

-When used from a web framework such as Rails, the options hash should be populated with essential objects such as:
+When used from a web framework such as Rails, the options hash is populated with essential objects such as:

 * Request
 * Session
 * Params

-This will make these objects available to the permission rules for evaluation.
+These objects are then made available to the permission rules for evaluation.
-Some rules might be dependent on whether the user is accessing the site from localhost or if the user has a given session state.
+Some rules might dependen on whether the user is accessing the site from localhost or if the user has a given session state.

 ## The Flow